Sokkary/jobpot/README.md

 *Note: Node version is required to be installed

-if you run on Linux or MAC, run `./installation.sh` which will automate the insallation process for most of the steps, otherwise follow the following steps one by one.
+if you run on Linux or MAC, run `. installation.sh` which will automate the insallation process for most of the steps, otherwise follow the following steps one by one.

 Run `npm i angular-cli -g`
 Run `npm i` from the root project directory